Rangahau o Kiwis Count Kiwis Count

 The graph below shows the scores given for each year by several demographic dimensions — ethnicity, disability, age, region of residence and gender.

 Scores have been aggregated on an annual basis to reduce the volatility caused by small sample sizes for some dimensions.
 This means that the latest year’s scores are provisional year-to-date estimates until the December quarter results are released.
+The result given here represents the final 2024 result and the initial 2025 figures.
 Please note that June 2023 was the first time that the Kiwis Count collection included MELAA as a separate category under ethnicity.
 Results for another gender should be interpreted with caution as the number of responses is below 50 for the 2023 year.
 Counts smaller than 25 are suppressed due to high margins of error.

 Why people trust